rmscode/binary-garden/docs/software/windows-server/group-policy.md

 The only GPO that should be set at the domain (root) level is the Default Domain Policy.
 Anything set at the domain level will get applied to all user and computer objects.
 This could lead to all kinds of settings getting applied to objects that you don’t want.
 It’s better to apply the policies at a more granular level.

-!!! example
+!!! example "Example"

       - Forest: ad.northeastprecast.com
        - Domains
          - ad.northeastprecast.com
          - [GPO]Some-Policy &larr; **Nope, don't do this**
            - NEP Computers
            - NEP Groups
            - NEP Users
            - . . .

 ### 5. Apply GPO's to The Root of an OU

 Applying GPOs at the root of an OU will allow the sub-OUs to inherit these policies.
 This way you don’t need to link a policy to each individual OU.

-!!! example
+!!! example "Example"

       - Forest: ad.northeastprecast.com
        - Domains
          - ad.northeastprecast.com
            - NEP Computers
            - NEP Groups
            - NEP Users
              - [GPO]User MSEdge Settings &larr; **Link to the root of the OU.
 Sub-OUs will inherit.**
              - Accounting
              - HR
              - Inactive
              - IT
              -  . . .

 ### If you want to exclude OUs or a group of users you have a few options